anhtu-pham/Parking-Navigation-System/README.md

 chmod a+x web_driver.py
 ./web_driver.py
 ```
 The website is now ready.
-Image streaming can be seen in the [website link](http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/)
+Image streaming can be seen in website link: [http://ec2-3-223-161-13.compute-1.amazonaws.com:5000/].